bmaupin/civ-be-linux-fixes/README.md

    xxd -c1 -r CivBE.patch ~/.steam/steam/steamapps/common/Sid\ Meier\'s\ Civilization\ Beyond\ Earth/CivBE
    ```

+👉 The patch will also enable acheivements when playing with mods.
+If you don't want this behaviour, change `32` in the last line of the patch to `31` and re-apply it.
+See [https://github.com/bmaupin/civ5-cheevos-with-mods](https://github.com/bmaupin/civ5-cheevos-with-mods) for more information.

 #### Uninstall patch

 1. Open Steam and go to _Library_